eclipse-che/che/wsmaster/che-core-api-devfile/README.md

 ### Introduction
-Previously, the  two kind of recipes was available to bootstrap a cloud developer workspace and make it portable: [Chefile](https://www.eclipse.org/che/docs/chefile.html) and [Factories](https://www.eclipse.org/che/docs/factories-getting-started.html#try-a-factory).
+Previously, two kind of recipes were available to bootstrap a cloud developer workspace and to make it portable: [Chefile](https://www.eclipse.org/che/docs/chefile.html) and [Factories](https://www.eclipse.org/che/docs/factories-getting-started.html#try-a-factory).
-As a continuation of this, the brand new `devfile` format was introduced, which unites the forming simplicity and the high variety of different tools available to develop a container based application.
+As a continuation of this, the brand new `devfile` format was introduced, which combines simplicity and support for high variety of different tools available to develop a container based application.

 ### What the devfile consists of
 The minimal devfile sufficient to run a workspace from it, consists of the following parts:
  - Specification version
  - Name
- - Tools set
+ - A list of tools: the development tools and user runtimes

 To get more functional workspace, the following parts can be added:
- - Project(s)
+ - A list of projects: the source code repositories
- - Command(s)
+ - A list of commands: actions to manage the workspace components like running the dev tools, starting the runtime environments etc...

 Example of the minimal devfile with project and standard plugins set (Theia editor + exec plugin):